open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

 ## What next

-We're not stopping at our current state.
-Going forward, the FAAS SIG is planning on adding similar documentation + (potentially) auto-instrumentation for other Cloud vendors like Azure and GCP, enhancing the existing Lambda assets, and improving OpenTelemetry performance for Function specific scenarios.
+Moving forward, the FaaS SIG plans to: enhance the documentation, add auto-instrumentation for other Cloud vendors like Azure and GCP (tentative), enhancing the existing Lambda assets, and improving OpenTelemetry performance for Function specific scenarios.

 ## Get Involved